 If seeing the northern lights is a real goal for you and your family, then plan on traveling to Alaska when the nights are dark- from late September until mid-April.

-Depending on the season you are traveling to Alaska, make plans to view the northern lights.
+Depending on the season you are traveling to Alaska, make plans to view the northern lights or the Midnight Sun.

 Look here: From Fairbanks: Northern Lights and Arctic Circle Tour